About

 For clarification purposes, the name of the office was changed to the Office of Women’s Programs in 1974.
 When the Office of Student Relations was dissolved in 1981, the Director of Women’s Programs began reporting directly to the Vice President for Student Affairs.

-The Office of Women’s Programs and Studies has been a participating member of the Advocacy Group since its inception in 1979 which also included Black Student Services, El Centro and Resources for Disabled Students.
+The Office of Women’s Programs and Studies has been a participating member of the Advocacy Group since its inception in 1979 which also included Black Student Services, El Centro, and Resources for Disabled Students.

 The early years of the Office of Women’s Programs required efforts be made to address concerns related to access to programs and opportunities for women students, faculty and staff while providing education and resources to individuals dealing with situations that were less than hospitable to the notion of equal opportunity.
 Included was the implementation of programs, conferences, consciousness raising and assertiveness training.
 Resources which endure to this day include the Film and Video Library, the Victim Assistance Team (VAT), and Survivor Support Group.